Take the Time to Eat Healthy Foods

 - Check the labels for the fat and salt content.
 Choose the lower fat and salt products.

-- When cooking, choose to use low-fat cheese and milk in recipes
+- When cooking, choose low-fat cheese and milk in recipes

 - When cooking meats, let the meat broth cool and skim the top layer of fat off.